VendelinFilip/MBLS207-Tutorial-2/02-Starting_the_shell.md

-## Page 3

-2. Starting the shell and getting oriented
+# 2. Starting the shell and getting oriented

 2.1.
 Starting your terminal session
 On Windows, launch the Ubuntu app, which will open the Ubuntu terminal.
 On Linux/Mac, open the Terminal app.